paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

   <summary><b>Extract certificate serial numbers from HTTP Archive</b></summary>
    The list of affected certificates that DigiCert provided included the serial numbers, but not a hostname.
 In order to identify the hostnames, this query was written to collect serial numbers from all DigiCert certificates found in the HTTP Archive requests table.
 The approach involved base64 decoding the certificate, converting it to bytes and extracting the substring where the serial number exists.
 This is a bit of a hack, but it worked!
    <p>&nbsp;</p>
    <b>Warning</b>: this query processes 13 TB of data, which is much higher than the  1 TB free tier.
-The results for it have been saving in another BigQuery table for analysis: httparchive.scratchspace.2024_07_01_cert_serials.
+The results for it have been saved in another BigQuery table for analysis: `httparchive.scratchspace.2024_07_01_cert_serials`.
   <pre><code>

 CREATE TEMPORARY FUNCTION extractCertHex(cert_block STRING)